andytaylor/stuff/README.md

 Then simply cd into the directory of the example you want to run and 'mvn test'.

-The examples use [Arquillian](http://www.jboss.org/arquillian.html) to start the JBoss server and to run the example itself.
+The examples use [Arquillian](http://www.jboss.org/arquillian.html) to start the JBoss server and to run the example itself.mhjmhmjh